 The best thing to do is to start low, around 50-100mg per day, and taking it twice a day.
 Give your body at least 30 days to see results, don’t rush it.

 Fact: Full-spectrum CBD's benefits are quantifiably greater.

 CBD isolate, as the name suggests, is processed, pure CBD — nothing else.
 Sounds pretty effective and good, right?

 While there’s generally nothing wrong with CBD isolate, you miss out on the important other natural compounds found in the hemp plant when taking only isolate.
-This includes other minor cannabinoids like CBC and CBG, as well as natural compounds in hemp called terpenes.
+This includes other minor cannabinoids like Cannabinol (CBN), which is known to promote sleep, and Cannabigerol (CBG), as well as other natural therapeutic compounds like terpenes and flavonoids.

 As you can see, there are multiple misconceptions about this compound and its effects.
 CBD has been around for many years now, but it is not until recently that scientists and researchers are starting to look into it.
 This uncertainty and general lack of knowledge has allowed these myths and false claims about the component to appear.
 It is our duty as members of the cannabis community to debunk these myths and set the record straight.
 We recommend that you try CBD for yourself, and the best way to do so is with top-quality products from recognized brands like Botany Farms.
 Click here to buy yours and experience what premium CBD feels like!

 You might be interested in these CBD oils.

 Sleep + Brain Health + Stress Support

 UP TO 37% OFF